Nicolas Coaching’s mission:

-A boutique firm, Nicolas Coaching offers coaching and career development services tailored to the needs of higher education stakeholders., whether they are individual faculty,
+Nicolas Coaching is a boutique firm that offers coaching and career development services tailored to the needs of higher education stakeholders.

 As a certified, career coach, I work with individual faculty members as well as small faculty groups, providing the structure and guidance needed for them to grow and advance their academic career goals.

 I am a partner in their journey –at times a sounding board, their champion, their guide, their motivator– providing unconditional support and accountability, challenging them to think bigger to get what they want.